antomor/flask-vue/README.md

     npm run build
     ```

+**Important: In order to let the client app to point to the right backend API, check the URL set in the `backend.js` file.**

 5. Move back to the root project directory
 ```
 cd ../../../
 ```

-6. Database: Database has to be generated
+6. Database: it has to be generated
 ```
 python manage.py db upgrade
 ```